terryjiang99/Concentration/readMe.txt

 101020433
 Comp2406A Andrew Runka

-Running the server:
+Running the app:
-1. Open terminal.
+1. In terminal, go to Concentration directory.
-2. In the 2406a3 directory, execute with :>node app.js
+2. Run the node server with :>node app.js
-3. Open chrome, and enter the url: http://localhost:2406
+3. In browser, go to url: http://localhost:2406

 Developed with MAC OS in Microsoft Visual code Studio Tested with CHROME.